How to be a Lawyer?

 How to Become a Lawyer?

-Complete a Bachelor’s Degree Program You Enjoy
+Complete a Bachelor’s Degree Program

 A minimum educational criterion for entry into law school is the completion of a bachelor’s degree program.
 At this level, the American Bar Association does not encourage specializing in any one particular topic of study.
 According to the American Bar Association (ABA), students from practically every academic discipline are accepted into law schools.
 These disciplines include everything from political science to mathematics.
 Students planning to pursue a career in law frequently major in English, political science, economics, business, philosophy, or journalism during their undergraduate studies.